First-Principles Calculation of Superconducting $T_c$ in Superhard B-C-N Metals

 where $W_{\kvec}$ is a weight factor equivalent to the reciprocal number of $\kvec$ points on the Fermi surface; $\omega_{\qvec \nu}$ is the phonon energy of mode $\nu$ at phonon wavevector $\qvec$; $g_{mn, \nu}$ is the electron-phonon coupling matrix element between electron bands $m$ and $n$ with phonon mode index $\nu$; $\epsilon_{n\kvec}$ and $\epsilon_{m\kvec+\qvec}$ are the electron eigen-energies with band indices $n$ and $m$ at momenta $\kvec$ and $\kvec + \qvec$, respectively.

-As seen in the purple shaded areas of Figs. \ref{fig:phonons_a2f}(a)-(c), $\lambda_{\qvec\nu}$ in the B-C and B-C-N systems predominantly arises from the higher-energy optical phonons around 90 meV and 120 meV.
+As seen in the purple shaded areas of Figs. \ref{fig:phonons_a2f}(a)-(c), $\lambda_{\qvec\nu}$ in the B-C and B-C-N systems predominantly arises from the higher-energy optical phonons around 80 meV along the $\Gamma-A$ direction of the Brillouin zone.
+The atom-projected phonon DOS (Fig. \ref{fig:phonons_a2f} middle panels) indicate that the modes contributing to the strong electron-phonon interactions are mainly associated with B and C atoms.
+A closer examination of the phonon eigenstates reveals that these modes involve predominantly in-plane ($x-y$) bond-stretching motions between B and C atoms in opposite directions.
 There are additional contributions to $\lambda_{\qvec\nu}$ from the lower-energy acoustic phonons near 50 meV.
 These low-energy contributions are associated with notable phonon softenings and enhanced $\lambda_{\qvec\nu}$ along the $K-\Gamma$ and $H-A$ Brillouin zone paths.
 As seen later in Fig. \ref{fig:gaps_fs} insets, the Fermi surface topologies of the materials under study provide good nesting conditions, which can induce phonon softenings and Kohn anomalies to facilitate a stronger electron-phonon coupling~\cite{aynajian2008energy,zhang2019pressure, yang2022kohn} As a comparison, $\lambda_{\qvec\nu}$ in MgB$_2$ is dominated by the phonon modes near $\sim 60-80$ meV [Fig. \ref{fig:phonons_a2f}(d)].
 Corresponding optical-phonon softenings and Kohn anomalies also have been discussed in the context of MgB$_2$~\cite{alarco2015phonon,mackinnon2017phonon,johansson2022effect}.

 The mode-resolved electron-phonon coupling $\lambda_{\qvec\nu}$ (already averaged over $\kvec$) can be further averaged over $\qvec$ to obtain the isotropic electron-phonon coupling $\lambda$:

 Here, $N_{\qvec}$ is the total number of points in the fine $\qvec$ grid. $\aF$ is the Eliashberg spectral function defined as: